 5 Questions to Ask Before Running Your Own Music PR Campaign

-If you’ve ever tried to run your own music PR campaign, you know how grueling and downright discouraging it can be.
-But there are a few questions you can ask yourself to determine if you really want to invest your time into what can be a challenging, but rewarding, experience.
+If you’ve tried to run your own music PR campaign, you know how grueling and downright discouraging it can be.
+There are a few questions you can ask yourself to determine if you want to invest your time into what can be a challenging, but rewarding, experience.

 1. Do you have the mental toughness?